BCH-RC/DiVenn2/README_v2.md

 ### **Input & Data Preparation**

-#### 1. Bulk RNA-seq Input
+#### 1. Classic Analysis
-DiVenn currently accepts two types of input data:
+For classic analysis, DiVenn accepts two types of input data:

 - **Two-column tab-delimited files**: For example, gene ID and corresponding pathway data, transcription factors and their regulated downstream genes, and microRNAs and corresponding target genes.
 The second column must be "1" or "2".The first column is gene IDs and the second column is gene regulation